DevMiser/Sonos-Album-Art-Display/README.md

 ├── album_art_setup.html          # Wi-Fi provisioning page, served during setup
 ├── album_art_zones.html          # Zone-switcher page, served during normal operation
-├── .sonos_album_art.json         # Saved zone choice (created automatically, in your home folder) ├── .sonos_album_art_reboots.json # Automatic-reboot history, for the daily cap (created automatically, in your home folder) └── sonos_album_art.log           # Log file (created automatically, in your home folder)
+├── .sonos_album_art.json         # Saved zone choice (created automatically, in your home folder) └── .sonos_album_art_reboots.json # Automatic-reboot history, for the daily cap (created automatically, in your home folder)
 ```

 ---

-## Printing and Assembling the Enclosure
+## Printing and Assembling the Frame

-> **Draft:** the STL files and exact assembly steps for this frame are still being finalized.
-The outline below follows the same overall approach as this project's earlier enclosure design, with the speakerphone cradle removed since this project has no microphone/speaker hardware to house — update the specifics once the final print files are ready.
+If you would like to use the optional 3D-printed frame, follow these instructions.

-3D print the frame and tabs.
-The STLs for these 3D parts are on the same repository as the software.
-The recommended setting for slicing the STLs is 0.20mm quality with 30% infill.
+3D print the frame, the legs, and four of the tabs [Figure 1].
+The STLs for these 3D parts are on this GitHub repository.
+The recommended setting for slicing the STLs are 0.20mm quality with 30% infill.
+None of the parts require supports while printing.

-Mount the Raspberry Pi to the back of the display per Hosyond's instructions.
-Insert the display into the frame and secure it with the tab screws, tightened only enough to hold the tabs in place — overtightening will squeeze the display and cause damage or distortions.
+Mount the Raspberry Pi to the back of the Hosyond 7-inch DSI Touchscreen display per the display's instructions.
+Insert the display in the frame and use four Phillips pan head screws to screw on the tabs to secure the display [Figure 2].
+Tighten the screws only enough to hold the tabs in place.
+Overtightening them will squeeze the display and can cause damage or distortions.
+Insert the legs into the frame.

 ---